MM-arthur/Full-stack-web-project-JS-version/README.md

 # Full-stack-web-project-JS-version

-My second open source full-stack development project, used to LEARN and SHOW, also my interest.
+Full-stack web project, use to LEARN and SHOW, also my interest.
 BTW, Welcome to contact me.

 **After AI, I think it will kill many positions, because junior back-end developers engineer (CRUD guys), junior front-end developers engineer (UI component guys), junior test engineer and junior DevOps engineer can be replaced.**